zw10/macaron/ReadMe.md

-Macaron began when I lost a game of correspondence chess to my friend on time some years ago.
+Macaron is a C++ chess engine, which began life when I lost a game of correspondence chess to my friend on time some years ago.
 Consequently, I promised to deliver my digital representative that they can play against, any time that I wasn't available.

 I had two goals for Macaron:
 1. To be fun and human-like to play against, with a style resembling my own